oclipa/csharp-cheat-sheet/README.md

 **Custom Attributes**

-Custom attributes are used to store declarative information about an element, which can be retrieved at runtime.
+Custom attributes are used to store declarative information about an element, which can be retrieved at run-time.

 There are four steps to creating a custom attribute:
    1. Declaring the attribute.